jeffnian88/redux-livequery-todos-example/README.md

-# react-livequery Example
+# redux-livequery TODOs Example

 * [Live Demo](https://twstorepos.firebaseapp.com)

-React example app that demonstrates using redux-livequery npm
+Redux-livequery example app that show how to use redux-livequery npm

 To run the app locally: